code-of-chaos/CliArgsParser-cs/README.md

 > To resolve this, always run the parsers through their async methods.

 ## Quick Start
-The following section is a basic example on how to get started with CLIArgsParser.
+The following section is a basic example on how to get started with CliArgsParser.
 For in-code examples, they can be found in the repo under examples : https://github.com/code-of-chaos/CliArgsParser-cs/tree/core/examples

 ### Dependency Injected approach